 The general public are beginning to feel less and less protected as the presence of the police are certainly less “physically visible” than previously noted.
 Recently, more comments are being made in the press on the importance of having physical police presence to deter crime.

 However, even with the commitment to work towards driving crime rates down, little can be done because of the current arrangements which deny the police force the important resources to deliver this much needed “physical visible” presence.
+The police budget cuts have had a particularly harmful impact on this.

 Worsening Crime Rates